 Terry has had major roles in the development of language policy nationally.
 He is former President of the Association for Language Learning, was a member of the government´s National Languages Steering Group and a governor of CILT, the National Centre for Languages.
 In 2008 he was appointed Chair of the Languages Diploma Development Partnership by the then Secretary of State for Education, Ed Balls.

 In 2009, Terry was awarded the title Chevalier dans l'ordre des Palmes Académiques by the French prime minister for services to languages and European culture, in particular French.

 Locally, Terry is proud to be Patron of Languages Sheffield.

 - Member of Senate, the University of Sheffield

 - President, FIPLV (Fédération Internationale des Professeurs de Langues Vivantes)

-- Chief Editor (with Hayo Reinders), International Journal of Innovation in Language Learning and Teaching
+- Editor, International Journal of Innovation in Language Learning and Teaching

-- Also Series Editor, Foreign Language Teaching in Europe (Peter Lang)
+- Editor, Peter Lang book series, Foreign Language Teaching in Europe